 How do I put in a grievance?

 You can use a grievance to raise anything you're unhappy about with your employer.
 If your employer has a grievance process or procedure, this might be in your contract or staff handbook if you have one.
 If you're not sure whether your employer has a grievance procedure, ask them.

 You should try to put your complaints in writing, and keep a copy of your grievance and any response from your employer.
 This may be important if your complaint is not resolved.

-If you have difficulty writing down your grievance, an experienced adviser, for example at your local Citizens Advice Bureau, should be able to help you.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+If you have difficulty writing down your grievance, an experienced adviser, for example at your local Citizens Advice Bureau, should be able to help you - where to get advice.

 Even if your employer doesn't have a written grievance procedure, you can still raise anything you're not happy about with them.
 This might simply be a meeting with your employer to talk things over.
 But it is usually still better to put your complaint in writing, give it to your employer and keep a copy.
 They should usually arrange a meeting with you, and give you the chance to appeal their decision if you don’t agree with it.
 Acas (the Advisory, Conciliation and Arbitration Service) have a code of good practice in grievances, which your employer should follow.

 To find out more about putting in a grievance, see Dealing with grievances at work.